stormchaserroleplaying/stormchaserRPG/Talents/Monk/index.md

 You can spend 1 chi point to [Dodge](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Dodge/) using only a single action.

 #### Quickened Healing
 As an action, you can spend 2 chi points and roll your recovery die.
-You regain an amount of stamina equal to the number rolled plus your wisdom bonus.
+You regain an amount of Stamina equal to the number rolled plus your wisdom bonus.

 #### Step of the Wind
 You can spend 1 chi point to [Step](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Step/) or [Stride](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Stride/) as a free action on your turn.
 Additionally, your jump distance is doubled for that turn.